 - Continue alternating in this manner for the desire amount of time.

 Related exercises to discover

 Mountain climbers / alternating knee-ins is a gym work out exercise that targets abs and glutes & hip flexors and also involves chest and shoulders.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Turkish get ups, side plank rotations / elbow twists and reverse plank kicks / planks are related exercise that target the same muscle groups as mountain climbers / alternating knee-ins.
+High knees / front knee lifts / run / jog on the spot, modified side planks and jackknife sit-up / crunch / toe touches are related exercise that target the same muscle groups as mountain climbers / alternating knee-ins.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.